Overview

 The WVC wireless encrypted mesh allows you to link multiple WVC base units together.
 A single knob can connect to and control multiple units simultaneously.
 Channel groups can span channels that reside on different physical units.

-- Channels 1–4 (Unit 1) to Channel Group 1 — master volume
+- Channels 1 to 4 (Unit 1) to Channel Group 1, set to standalone (master volume).

 Linking Units